Code-Institute-Submissions/MS3_GoBooks/README.md

 **As an Admin I want to:**
 1. Have the ability to delete reviews that may be deemed rude or offensive.
 2. Have the ability to remove members who abuse the service.

+A dedicated Admin account was created to meet these needs.
+When the user logs into **AdminUser** they can access restricted options to edit or delete books or members who do not meet the standards of the GoBooks website.

 **As Site Owner I want to:**